Nakateru/puppeteerAmebloSaver/README.md

 Be able to save different type of image

-Some Changes about Printed information
+Some Changed about Printed information

 ## v1.3

-Using prompts module
+Used prompts module

-Add processing time
+Added processing time